shipyardapp/Shipyard-Documentation/docs/blueprint-library/fivetran.md

 ---

 # Fivetran Blueprints
 Fivetran Blueprints help data teams orchestrate their Fivetran connectors with other tools in their data stack.
-Our Fivetran Blueprints make it easy to execute a sync, check for the status of the sync, or update the settings for a specific connector.
-We've included an all-in-one Blueprint, as well as each step in a modular fashion so you can flexibly determine how you would like to interact with Fivetran.
+Our modular Fivetran Blueprints make it easy to execute a sync, check the status of a sync, or update the settings for a specific connector.
+We've also included an all-in-one Blueprint so you can flexibly determine how you would like to interact with Fivetran.

 Beyond making it easier to connect Fivetran syncs to your other data tools, these Blueprints also give you finer-tuned control over how often your data syncs and can prevent downstream processes from running if Fivetran runs into issues.